StefanCodes17/StefanCodes17.io/index.md

 ### Police Data
 Also, from NYCOpenSource arrest and shooting statistics were used to compare trends between Covid and police activity which included features such as crime description, date and time, race, gender, age etc.
 <hr/>
-### Visualizing Death Rate, Hospitialization Rate, Contract Rate
+### Visualizing Death Rate, Hospitialization Rate, Contraction Rate

 Covid Case Count           |  Covid Death Rate         | Covid Hospitalization Count :-------------------------:|:-------------------------:|:-------------------